 “Hey, I like it, better than Scamp; how about Lance for short?”

-I also kept any hangout place with either separate to avoid unintended verbal overlap exposure and provide a tad of faithfulness for each.
+I also kept any place visited separate, to avoid experience chat overlap and provide a tad of faithfulness for each.
 Distance when dining out with Edward aided exposure security.

-Edward loved Palo alto’s Rickey’s Inn and Restaurant.
-That was where hubby and I went for special occasions which nixed it for Edward.
+Edward loved upscale restaurants.
+In Palo Alto, that included Rickey’s Inn and Restaurant, a vast local landmark.
+This is where hubby and I went for special occasions which nixed it for Edward.
 It was also too close and too popular with locals for exposure by someone I knew.

 When suggested by Edward, I’d replied I’d eaten there too often and needed to see new places.

 Hubby's only distant restaurants were Chinese ones in San Francisco which Edward knew nothing about.

 San Francisco family trips after Chinese food in Chinatown were to museums, the zoo, Golden Gate Park and Steinhart Aquarium.
 I also took hubby to Sunday brunch atop the Bank of America building using Mom as a babysitter.
 There, we romantically looked down at clouds and the City.
 Edward had told me about it but Sundays were hubby’s so I made it a special place for us.

 At the Aquarian, we peered over the railing down to the subterranean crocodile pond.
 There, basking crocs stared back at us motionless, their smiles reflecting their contemplation of the nice meal our family would make.
 We held the kids tight as they leaned over the railing and tossed dimes down in attempts to land one on a crocodile snout.
 That was permitted back then.
 I calculated the caretaker’s perk of collecting coins strewn among the crocodile smiles.
 By then there were no silver ones.